What Is Black Box AI?

 “If I’m a provider that’s sharing my models more ubiquitously, I want to be able to protect my secret sauce,” Rao said.
 “From that perspective, there may be a commercial advantage for me to have a more black box model.”

-Indeed, most of the models coming out of AI giants like OpenAI and Google are shrouded in secrecy — all the way down to their training data sources.
-At the same time though, other companies like Meta, Mistral AI and xAI have also put out open source models, making their algorithms, training data and decision-making processes more transparent than most other commercial models.
+Most of the models coming out of AI giants like OpenAI and Google are shrouded in secrecy — all the way down to their training data sources.
+At the same time, other companies like MetaMistral AI and xAI have also put out open source models, making their algorithms, training data and decision-making processes more transparent than most other commercial models.
 While open source AI isn’t entirely explainable, it does “shed some light” on what’s happening inside a black box model, Curtis said.

-Related ReadingHow To Build Trust and Transparency in Your Generative AI Implementation
+Related ReadingHow to Build Trust and Transparency in Your Generative AI Implementation

-Black Box AI Challenges
+Issues With Black Box AI

 Black box AI models inherently lack transparency and interpretability, which can raise concerns about their reliability, fairness and accountability.